 - 2000: an article by Martin Fowler provides perhaps the most complete description of the continuous integration practice available at that time

-- 2001: Cruise Control, the first "continuous integration server", is published under an open source license; it automates monitoring of the source code repository, triggering the build and test process, notifications of the results to the developers, and archival of the test reports; the period 2001-2007 sees a large number of similar tools appear, leading perhaps to an excessive focus on tools over practice
+- 2001: Cruise Control, the first “continuous integration server”, is published under an open source license; it automates the monitoring of the source code repository, triggering the build and test process, notifications of the results to the developers, and archival of the test reports; the period 2001-2007 sees a large number of similar tools appear, leading perhaps to an excessive focus on tools over practice

 - 2004: an article by Alberto Savoia proposes “Extreme Feedback Devices” such as lava lamps or dedicated monitors, to display the results of the most recent integration, an important innovation in CI

 Signs of Use